DestanT/we-rate-music/README.md

 ## **Introduction**

-We Rate Music was inspired by a group of friends and a WhatsApp group.
-We all enjoy listening to music and spend variying amounts of time discussing the importance of music in our lives, and the lives of human beings more generally.
+We Rate Music is a "book club" for music.
+Inspired by a group of friends and their WhatsApp group.
+We all enjoy listening to music and spend variying amounts of time discussing the importance of music in our lives, and in the lives of human beings more generally.

-The best way to explain what We Rate Music is, is that it is a "book club" for music; we each curate one playlist based on a set of rules that we discuss beforehand.
-Basic examples from the past include, "Best for studying" or "Best for a gym workout".
-And more interesting rulesets such as making a playlist where each chosen song must have an artist featured in the previous chosen song, with the first song of the playlist being a free choice.
+Users can form clubs with their friends and within their own clubs create custom themed "seasons".
+Each season will have a short description, describing what the rules for the season are.
+Some examples of this may include; "Best for studying" or "Best for a gym workout".
+Or more interestingly; "each chosen song within the playlist must have an artist featured in the previous chosen song, with the first song being a free choice".

-Everyone within the WhatsApp group is chosen at random one by one to make their submission and we all have a set period of time to listen to the submitted playlist and rate it out of 10, based on how much we enjoyed it and how well it adhered to the rules given.
-The scores are arbitrary, but are averaged out for every submission and we have a leaderboard as to who scored the highest in each "Season" (Seasons being the different rulesets).

-For some of us it is about chasing a higher score than your fellow friends, and for some of us it is a way to listen to new songs, that you perhaps wouldn't have listened to otherwise.

-The application tries to mimic this as best as possible, so keep this in mind when using it.
-It isn't meant to replace Spotify or make it "better" in any way shape or form.
+Club members are prompted to make their submissions and the app will roll out the playlists, with their respective spotify links, one by one to its members to listen to and rate out of 10.
+Once all ratings are gathered the next playlist will be featured.

 To access the application, visit the Heroku app [**here**](https://we-rate-music-6240e7e17326.herokuapp.com/).

 ## **Goals**

-The current goals of the app are simple: to replace a WhatsApp group and a clumsy attempt at keeping past scores and submissions on an excel spreadsheet.
+The primary goals are to replace manual clumsy attempts at keeping past scores and submissions on an excel spreadsheet, and to create a thriving community of users who also enjoy curating playlists and listening to music.
+In the future, we envision:

-In the future of the app I would like to see more and more users use it for the same purpose that me and my friends use it for.
-I would like to expand the app in a way where users outside of their Club "bubbles" can follow other users they've discovered purely based on their music tastes.
-And perhaps even have Club on Club competitions, where submissions are anonymous until the very end.
+- Expanding the user base and allowing users to form connections with one another based on their shared music tastes.
+- Facilitating Club-on-Club competitions with anonymous submissions and ratings until the very end.
+- Further intregration of the Spotify API to enhance parameters and thus set better recommendations between users.

 ## **Django Apps**